juliebdick/blog/about.md

 permalink: /about/
 ---

+I am an undergraduate student taking a Databases and Web Systems course at Hendrix College.
 This blog serves as a learning tool as I explore the capabilities of Jekyll.
-I am an undergraduate student taking a Databases and Web Systems course.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)